TRudolphi/MegaTinyProgrammer_LowMemoryLib/UpdiProgrammerSwitcher.md

 When no jumpers are placed, the target is not flashed via UPDI, but with the internal bootloader of the target.<br>
 This bootloader first need to be flashed by UPDI to the target:

-Choose within the menu the variant with Optoboot:
+Choose within the menu the variant with Optiboot:
 ![image](UPDI-bootloaderSetting.jpg)<br>

 On the programmer place JP1 or JP2, and press burn bootloader on the bottom of the Tools menu.